Spectral viscosity method with generalized Hermite functions for nonlinear conservation laws: Introduction

 In this paper, we shall revisit the nonlinear scalar conservation laws in $\R$:

 where $f\in C^1$ is a smooth nonlinear function and $u_0\in L^\infty(\mathbb{R})$.
 In general, the spontaneous jump discontinuity may be developed.
-Therefore, we can't expect the classical solutions to this problem.
+Therefore, we {can not} expect the classical solutions to this problem.
 Moreover, we restrict ourselves to the physically relevant weak solution, the entropy solution, by imposing the entropy condition

 in the sense of distributions, for all entropy pairs $(U, F)$, with $U\in C^2$ convex and $F'(u)=U'(u)f'(u)$, see \cite{Sm}.